Hornbill-Docs/servicemanager-config/servicemanager-config/assets/new-assets-mode-infokit.md

 ### Documentation

-- Migration Guide: A step-by-step guide to support your migration will be published in May 2026.
+- [Migration Guide](/hornbill-how-to-guides/new-asset-mode-migration-guide): A step-by-step guide to support your migration.
-- [Service Manager Configuration Guide](/servicemanager-config/assets/overview): This guide contains technical details regarding new asset features and functionality.
+- [Service Manager Configuration Guide](/servicemanager-config/assets/overview): This guide contains technical details regarding the new asset features and functionality.
-- Service Manager User Guide: This guide is currently being updated for Asset Managers and general users.
+- [Service Manager User Guide](/servicemanager-user-guide/asset-management/overview): This guide contains documentation for general users of asset management.